jl-miclos/jl-miclos/README.md

 ## Hi 👋

-Here are some ideas to get you started:
+I’m glad you’re here!
+Here are a few things about me:

-- 🔭 I’m currently studying at Fatec Ipiranga.
+🔭 I’m currently a student at Fatec Ipiranga, pursuing a degree in Systems Development and Analysis.
-- 🌱 I’m currently learning Systems Development and Analysis.
+🌱 I’m passionate about learning new technologies and improving my programming skills.
-- ⚡ Fun fact: I am an electronics technician.
+⚡ Fun fact: I am also a certified electronics technician

 ##